maisiesadler53/Distributed_gol/README.md

 ### Step 1

 Implement the Game of Life logic as it was described in the task introduction.
 We suggest starting with a single-threaded implementation that will serve as a starting point in subsequent steps.
 Your Game of Life should evolve for the number of turns specified in `gol.Params.Turns`.
-Ignore the `gol.Params.Threads` for now.

-Test your code using `go test -v`.
-All test cases under `TestGol` should pass at this point.
+Test your code using `go test -v -run=TestGol/-1$`.
+All the tests ran should pass.

 ### Step 2